 Further, even when we can see an end to the current crisis, it is time for the Board to ask itself-and the public-whether it is finally time to move beyond manual elections as the default method.
 The Board should consider expanding and normalizing other ways to conduct representation elections on a permanent basis, including mail, telephone, and electronic voting.
-Other Federal agencies, such as the Federal Labor Relations Authority and the National Mediation Board, have long since adopted those election methods-it is time for the Board to bring its elections into the modern age.
+Other Federal agencies, such as the Federal Labor Relations Authority and the National Mediation Board, have long since adopted those elections into the modern age.